 - Shape the Donuts - Dip your pointer finger into some flour and create a hole in the center of the bun, piercing all the way through.
 Then twirl it around your pointer finger, rotating several times.
 As the hole gets larger, wrap it around both pointer fingers and roll in a circular motion.
 You'll want it to be at least 1.5 inches (3.8 cm) wide as the hole will shrink a little.

 - Prep the Oil - With 25 minutes left of proofing, fill a medium to large sized pot with at least 2 inches of vegetable shortening or neutral oil such as canola, vegetable, or avocado oil.
 Clip a thermometer on the side of the pot and heat until it registers between 350ºF (167ºC) and 360ºF (182ºC).
-If donuts are not ready to be fried, but the oil is ready, just keep the oil on medium-low heat.

 - Prep the Coating - Add a cup of cinnamon crunch cereal to a sturdy ziploc bag and seal it.
 Use a rolling pin or the bottom of a heavy pot and crush the cereal until you have fine crumbs.
 Pour into a shallow bowl or plate and set aside.